 Data-driven and knowledge-based AI

 In knowledge-based approaches, representation and reasoning are explicit.
 An advantage of this is that they are more amenable to explanation of how a conclusion was reached.
 This is important for understanding and possibly contesting what the machine does.
 With machine learning this is more difficult due to a complex learned relation between input and output.
 However the advantage of machine learning is that we do not have to model potentially vast amounts of knowledge explicitly, which can be infeasible in practice.

 Considering the complementarity of strengths and weaknesses in these approaches, I think it is crucial that we advance on both fronts and ultimately bring them together.
 As advocated by the European AI network CLAIRE, excellence in AI requires all of AI.

 However, learning from (behavioural) data is not enough, especially for intimate technologies that support people in their daily lives:

 - Availability of data: The availability of data about the behaviour of the supported person can be limited.
 For example when s/he just starts out using the technology, or because there are restrictions on which data can be collected.
 Part of this may be remedied by aggregating data from multiple users, but for truly personalised support we need to focus on the specifics of the user (small data).

-- Data is historical: Data is (typically) about the past.
-If we want to support people in changing their habits, i.e., their future behaviour, we also need to model desired behaviour.
+- Data is historical: Data is about the past.
+If we want to support people in changing their habits we also need to model their desired future behaviour.